CHICKENMALLA PLASTIC POULTRY NETTING IS THE BEST OPTION FOR FENCING

 When it comes to your poultry netting materials you have to choose the best quality

-Chickenmalla poultry netting consists of a rectangular high quality mesh ideal for keeping not only your fowl, but also another kind of livestock such as sheep and goats.
+CHICKENMALLA poultry netting consists of a rectangular high quality plastic mesh ideal for keeping not only your fowl, but also another kind of livestock such as sheep and goats.

-Poultry netting is essential for domestic fowl breeding, that is why it is so important to choose the best quality materials for building your poultry yard, which can be temporary (moved daily or weekly), semi-permanent (moved seasonally) or permanent (never moved).
+Poultry netting, besides being used on a widespread range of commercial poultry farms, it is also essential for domestic bird breeding, that is why it is so important to choose the best quality materials for building your poultry yard, which can be temporary (moved daily or weekly like a chicken-tractor), semi-permanent (moved seasonally) or permanent (never moved as a chicken coop).
 It needs to be strong, but also light, in case it needs to be moved from a place to another.

-Chickenmalla poultry netting is made of a very resistant plastic material, what makes it perfect for temperate or tropical climates, in which the poultry yard needs to be fresh and ventilated due to high temperatures; this is why wind direction has to be taken into consideration when building a barnyard.
+CHICKENMALLA poultry netting is made of a very resistant plastic PP material, which makes it perfect for temperate or tropical climates especially in humid temperature, in which the poultry barn needs to be fresh and ventilated due to high temperatures; this is why wind direction has to be taken into consideration when building a poultry barnyard.
 A poultry yard’s area is also important to keep your fowl healthy and their habitat as clean as possible.
-The ground has to be permeable and with a slight slope to help the drainage of feces and urine.
-A barnyard can vary, in terms of dimension, depending on the kind of fowl it is built for; here it is an example for the most common ones:
+The ground has to be permeable and with a slight slope to help the drainage of feces and urine (ammonia can seriously damage any sort of metal or hexagonal netting).
+A barnyard can vary, in terms of dimension, depending on the kind of birds it is built for; here it is an example for the most common ones:

 - Chickens: An amount of twenty (20) chickens can be held in 7m2 As they fly at really low heights, the poultry’s walls do not have to be so tall (between 1.60 and 1.90m).